NAEP-AS-Challenge/reading-prediction/readme.md

     imprisoned up to five years, and/or fined up to \$250,000.

 No future NAEP contract work is guaranteed on the basis of performance in this competition.
-Contracts are let on separate RFP where performance may be one of many criteria used for evaluation
+Contracts are let on separate RFPs where performance may be one of many criteria that may be used for evaluation

 ##